 Regardless, I’m excited.

-I hope we can find life in this harsh environment.
-If we do, it means a civilization much more advanced than us, could be living in a far corner of the universe.
+I hope we find life in this harsh environment.
+It’d mean civilizations much more advanced than us, could be living in far corners of the universe.

 The ice sheet covering Europa

 According to NASA research, Europa’s ice shell is 25 kilometers thick on average.
-And the ice shell covers an ocean that’s 60 to 150 kilometers deep.
+Also, the ice shell covers an ocean that’s 60 to 150 kilometers deep.

-Just imagine a planet that’s all like Antarctica.
-Then make it ten times more hostile.
+Just imagine an Antarctica like planet.
+Then make it 100 times more hostile.
 That’s Europa!

-I’m going to use this 25-kilometer ice thickness in my calculations.
-I know the ice thickness is not uniform everywhere.
-But let’s use this value as a possible worst-case scenario.
+Now, I’m going to use the 25-kilometer ice thickness in my calculations.
+I understand this ice thickness isn’t uniform on Europa.
+But I’ll use this value as a possible worst-case scenario.

 Most all our data for Europa are estimates anyway.
-No one has hard facts.
+Hard facts don’t exist.

 Going back to our mission now.
-The goal is to drill and melt through the ice to reach the ocean.
+The goal is to drill and melt through Europa’s ice to reach the ocean.

-Sounds like the plot of a crazy sci-fi movie.
+Sounds like a crazy sci-fi movie plot.
 But, people from one-hundred years ago would have viewed our gadgets from today in the same way.

 Keep in mind though, what I’m proposing we couldn’t even do on Earth today if we wanted.

-Size of the hole in the ice sheet on Europa
+Size of the hole in Europa’s ice sheet

-With the thickness of the ice out of the way, let’s go over the hole size we’ll make.
+With the thickness of the ice out of the way, let’s go over our hole size.